 - Take a couple of hair strands from your clean hair

-- Fill up a glass or a transparent bowl with room temperature water that is clean
+- Fill up a glass or a transparent bowl with clean room temperature water

 - Drop the hair strands inside and watch how they react.

-The slide test is the easiest hair test.
-This may be because you don’t need any other thing apart from your hair strands and your sensitivity to touch.
+The second method to determine your hair porosity is with the slide test, which is the easiest porosity test.
+This is mainly because you don’t need much, aside from your hair strands and your sensitivity to touch.

-- Take a small section of your hair in one hand
+- Take a single strand of your hair in one hand

 - Stretch that section as far as your hand can go to give it a false straight look